Verizon Connect RevealQuoted Based

 And this occurs when the vehicle is in motion, and when the driver shuts down the engine.
 Then, it changes duty status and indicates personal use.

 Can I edit an ELD record?

 Yes.
-Both the authorized staff and the driver can make few edits to an ELD record to add missing information or correct any mistakes, but all edits must include a note to explain the reason for the edit.
+The authorized staff and the driver can make a few edits to an ELD record.
+And to add missing information or correct any mistakes, all edits must include a note to explain the reason for the edit.